Menstrual Cup ∙ Size 2

 100% medical grade silicone

-- Comfortable: soft & flexible
+- Comfortable: medical grade silicone is soft and flexible

 - Leak free